thosgood/this-weeks-finds/markdown/201-250/week244.md

 arctan(x) = x - x^3/3 + x^5/5 - x^7/7 + ...

-He used this to compute π to 11 decimal places!
+He used this to compute \pi  to 11 decimal places!

 It's an interesting question whether any of the results of the Kerala school found their way west and influenced the development of